Bitcoin: The Future of Finance

 Bitcoin Adoption: Who Is Using It?

-Bitcoin adoption has grown exponentially, with various groups and industries embracing its potential:
+Bitcoin adoption has grown significantly, with various industries and sectors embracing its potential:

 1. Retail Investors